Geographical Peer Matching for P2P Energy Sharing: Efficient Peer Matching Algorithms

 \subsubsection{Definitions}

-Let $P \cup C$ the input of a GPM problem of parameter $(k,\Delta)$.
-We assume that \textsf{weight}$(p_i, c_j, M_i, t)$ returns a weight associated to node $p_i \in P$ and node $c_j \in C$ and possibly using a partially computed set of nodes $M_i \subset C$ that are already associated with $p_i$, whereas $t$ indicates the current time-step (weights are time-dependent).
-This function can be resolved by either: \begin{enumerate}[leftmargin=*] \item executing a computationally-expensive procedure that relies on solving one or several LP-programs as defined in~\S~\ref{subsec:LPsolver}; \item simply performing a look-up of a previously computed weight. \end{enumerate}
+Let $P \cup C$ be the input of a GPM problem of parameter $(k,\Delta)$.
+We assume that \textsf{weight}$(p_i, c_j, M_i, t)$ returns a weight associated to node $p_i \in P$ and node $c_j \in C$ and possibly using a partially computed set of nodes $M_i \subset C$ that are already associated with $p_i$, whereas $t$ indicates the current time-step (recall, weights are time-dependent).
+This function can be resolved by either: \begin{enumerate}[leftmargin=*] \item executing a computationally-expensive procedure that relies on solving one or several LP-programs as defined in~\S~\ref{subsec:LPsolver} and~\ref{subsec:community}; \item simply performing a look-up of a previously computed weight. \end{enumerate}

 When a weight is obtained in the first case above, we say it is \textit{computed}; such computation is the bottleneck of the matching procedures and is highlighted in the pseudocodes of the algorithms.
-The input of the matching algorithms is the bipartite graph $G = (P \cup C, E_\Delta)$ where $E_\Delta$ captures all neighborhoods at geographic distance $\Delta$ from each prosumer, \ie{} $E_\Delta = \{ \{i,j\} \in P \times C \;|\; \textsf{distance}(p_i, c_j) \leq \Delta \}$; an example of $E_\Delta$ restraining possible hyperedges is illustrated in Figure~\ref{fig:matchings}(a)-(b).
-Note that the presented algorithms do not rely on the geographical positions of the nodes but on the authorised matching pairs captured by $E_\Delta$, hence any bipartite graph can be given as input and the algorithms can be applied to a wider range of problems.
-The function $\textsf{order}(P)$ sorts the set $P$ according to a predefined ordering, to be provided by the user (cf~\S~\ref{subsec:algo_searchradius} for the ones used in the evaluation).
-As an example, the matchings obtained by the three algorithms are displayed in Figure~\ref{fig:matchings}(d)-(f) when using the pairwise weights of Figure~\ref{fig:matchings}(c) with processing order $p_1, p_2, p_3$.
+The input of the matching algorithms is the bipartite graph $H_\Delta = (P \cup C, E_\Delta)$ where $E_\Delta$ captures all neighborhoods at geographic distance $\Delta$ from each prosumer, \ie{} $E_\Delta = \{ (i,j) \in P \times C \;|\; \textsf{dist}(p_i, c_j) \leq \Delta \}$; an example of $E_\Delta$ restraining possible hyperedges is illustrated in Fig.~\ref{fig:matchings}(a)-(b).
+We highlight in the following remark that the presented \textit{Peer Matching} algorithms are more general than the GPM problem.

+\begin{remark} Note that Algorithms~\ref{alg:matching1},~\ref{alg:matching2} and~\ref{alg:matching3} do not rely on the geographical positions of the nodes but on the authorised matching pairs captured by $E_\Delta$, hence any bipartite graph can be given as input and the algorithms can be applied to a wider range of problems. \end{remark}

+The function $\textsf{order}(P)$ sorts the set $P$ according to a predefined ordering, to be provided by the user (cf~\S~\ref{subsec:exp_setup} for the ones used in our evaluation).
+As an example, the matchings obtained by the three algorithms are displayed in Fig.~\ref{fig:matchings}(d)-(f) when using the pairwise weights of Fig.~\ref{fig:matchings}(c) with processing order $p_1, p_2, p_3$.